andriokha/phpdocs_generators/README.md

 **Pros**
 * Easy to use and automate
-* Nice looking and easy to theme
+* Nice looking
+* Can be themed
 * Built in search
-* Great tag support
-* Easy to automate
 * Plays well with programmatic code
 * Allows for additional guides to go alongside the generated code

 **Cons**
 * Default navigation could be improved
 * Large files in size
-* It takes really long for large codebases (ie: D9)
+* It takes really long for large codebases (ie: D9 takes ~30 min on powerful machine)
 * No branch support
 * No paginated output
 * Other issues: